Sustainability and environment

 New Zealand’s most sustainable airport terminal

 Tairāwhiti’s terminal was designed using the principles of the Living Building Challenge.
 It’s energy and water neutral, and is Aotearoa’s greenest airport terminal.
 Innovative features include solar panels, rainwater harvesting and rammed earth walls.
-The airport is run by Eastland Group, who are members of the Climate Leaders Coalition.
+Gisborne Airport has sister companies Eastland Port, and Eastland Generation.

 Restoring our environment